-Daniel Rakes is an attorney in the Austin offices of Baron & Budd, where he is a member of our Opioid Litigation Group.
+Daniel Rakes is an attorney in Baron & Budd’s Opioid Litigation Group.
 He joined the firm in 2019.

 After earning a Bachelor of Arts degree in Economics, cum laude, from Texas Tech University in 2012, Mr. Rakes attended the University of Houston Law Center.
 During law school, Mr. Rakes was a Dean’s Scholarship recipient who received the Lex Award for the highest grade of his class in Torts.
 He spent time interning at a firm specializing in family law, where he propounded and responded to discovery requests, researched issues pertaining to parental and third-party rights, conducted client interviews, and attended hearings and trials in juvenile and family court.
 He found the work fulfilling, but it was during his internship at a plaintiffs’ firm representing clients who had been harmed by the Deepwater Horizon oil spill that Mr. Rakes developed an abiding concern for the plights of people and communities egregiously harmed by the negligence of major corporations through no fault of their own.